LWilsonDev/florida-site/content/home.md

 templateKey: home
 prefix: Your perfect
 title: Family Disney Escape
-subtitle: A luxury holiday villa with private pool & spa in West Haven, Florida
-  - for an unforgettable family vacation
+subtitle: A luxury holiday villa with pool & spa in West Haven, Florida - for an unforgettable family vacation
 banner_image: /img/banner.jpg
-intro_1: Luxurious family villa boasting an oversized, private pool & spa which offers sunshine from early till late with no rear neighbours.
+intro_1: Luxurious family villa boasting an oversized pool & spa which offers sunshine from early till late with no rear neighbours.
 The property is just 15 minutes from Disney’s attractions and located on the highly desirable Manor at West Haven gated community.
 It’s just minutes from the restaurants, bars, golf and amenities of bustling, upmarket Champions Gate.
 intro_2: "On arrival you will love its front elevation framed by lush tropical landscaping and fresh brickwork paving.
-A large open plan living area is styled with vaulted ceilings and opens onto a spectacular outdoor oasis.
-The outdoor area overlooks a wonderful conservation area; perfect for relaxation and highly private.
+A large open plan living area is styled with vaulted ceilings and opens onto a large outdoor pool and entertaining space, that is perfect for relaxation.
 The garage is setup as a sports bar/games room featuring a pool table, air hockey table, cycling machine and bar area. "
 intro_3: "The 4-bedroom, 3-bathroom property boasts two generous owner’s bedroom suites featuring king-sized beds, en-suite bathrooms with dual vanity units & direct pool access.
 The third and fourth bedrooms are themed twins and share